 When you don’t get enough sleep, you consume too much sugar during the day to make up for the exhaustion.
 If you are trying to break your sugar habit, then you should sleep for at least 8 hours daily to make sure you are well-rested.

-Foods rich in protein and fat help to manage your blood sugar levels.
+Foods that are rich in protein and fat help to manage your blood sugar levels.
 Healthy sources of protein include nuts, eggs, seeds, fish, grass-fed meats, and chicken.
 Healthy sources of fat include avocado, nuts and seeds, and fish rich in omega-3 fatty acids.

 Stress fuels your sugar cravings.
 Most times, people use sugar to deal with stress from underlying issues.
 Figure out what these issues are and look for a healthier substitute for managing stress levels.